edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/vizor_basics.md

   </div>
   <ul>
   	<li>Navigate to <a href="https://vizor.io" target="_blank">vizor.io</a> in your web browser and click on the “Sign Up” button. </li>
-  	<li> Fill the information on the “Sign Up” screen and click “Create an Account.” </li>
+  	<li> Fill in the information on the “Sign Up” screen and click “Create an Account.” </li>
   	<li> A new screen will show Vizor tutorials, the Vizor Facebook group, and more.
 Click the “X” button, wait for the scene to load, and you're ready to continue! </li>
   </ul>
 </div>